Natalie Maines: Iraq War criticism and aftermath

 On May 21, 2006, while promoting the release of the album Taking the Long Way, Maines recanted her 2003 apology to President Bush, saying, "I don't feel that way anymore.
 I don't feel he is owed any respect whatsoever. ...
 If people are going to ask me to apologize based on who I am ...
 I don't know what to do about that.
 I can't change who I am."

-Maines says she is not looking for more battles but that "The Incident," as it is referred to by the Chicks, reminded her of how she "felt in high school: to be angry, to be sure that you're right and that the things you do matter.
+Maines says she is not looking for more battles but that "The Incident," as it is referred to by the Dixie Chicks, reminded her of how she "felt in high school: to be angry, to be sure that you're right and that the things you do matter.
 You don't realize that you're not feeling those feelings until you do.
 And then you realize how much more interesting life is."

 Two 2006 documentaries, Protesting the Dixie Chicks and Shut Up And Sing, deal with the controversy surrounding Maines's comment and the ensuing fallout.
 In an interview with The Daily Telegraph on June 15, 2006, regarding the fallout from her comment, Maines again stirred up controversy by stating:The entire country may disagree with me, but I don't understand the necessity for patriotism; Why do you have to be a patriot?
 About what?
 This land is our land?
 Why?
 You can like where you live and like your life, but as for loving the whole country ...
 I don't see why people care about patriotism.

 In 2007, the Dixie Chicks won three Grammys for "Not Ready to Make Nice" and two Grammys for Taking the Long Way, receiving all five Grammys for which they were nominated.
 This was seen by some as vindication for the Dixie Chicks, who were shunned by country radio programmers after Maines's remarks about President Bush.
 As the Dixie Chicks accepted the album of the year award, Maines said, "I think people are using their freedom of speech with all these awards.
 We get the message."